How it works

 For high or very high positives, the specificity of our test is 100%.
 This means for moderate to very high antibody positives, we are almost 100% certain they are not false positives.
 For moderate level positives, the specificity of our test is 99.5%.
 This means for moderate antibody positives, one in 200 tests could be a “false positive”.
 For low-level positives, the specificity of our test is 98.6%.
 This means for low antibody positive, 1.4 in 100 tests could be a “false positive”.

 Note that in Prof Johnston’s view, a “false positive” is probably more likely to be showing cross-reactive protection from prior seasonal coronavirus exposure, rather than being a true “false positive”.

 Results will be delivered via email (usually by 6pm) within 2 working days of receipt of samples in VirTus’ laboratory (Camden, London).

 Return your samples using the pre-paid envelope, using any Royal Mail post-box.
 Delivery should be next day, unless Royal Mail is experiencing delays.

 Is this an approved test?

-Yes, the COVID-19 S1 antibody test is CE marked (accredited), meaning that the products we use meet EU safety, health and environmental requirements and are approved for use within the European Economic Area (EEA).
+Yes, the home sampling kit and the COVID-19 S1 antibody test is fully CE marked (accredited), meaning that the products we use meet EU safety, health and environmental requirements and are approved for use within the European Economic Area (EEA).

 Why would I choose this option instead of a finger-prick sample kit?